uriagassi/paperless.node/README.md

 # Integrations

 You might want to better integrate a few more tools to your paperless work-flow.
-Currently - there are two main tools you can integrate into the paperless.node - your Scanner, and your GMail.
+Currently - there are two main tools you can integrate into the paperless.node - your Scanner, and your Gmail.

 ## Scanner